vishwesh-D-kumar/AlgorithmFlowVisualizer/README.md

 * To see how to mark variables for tracing via interactive comments: See bottom

 * Webapp has been tested on Google Chrome/and on Edge.
-Firefox support unavailable due to no support for inline tag.
+Firefox support unavailable due to no support for inline tag in element.ScrollIntoView()